ForkAwesome/Fork-Awesome/CONTRIBUTING.md

 # Contributing to Fork Awesome

-Looking to contribute something to Font Awesome? **Here's how you can help.**
+Looking to contribute something to Fork Awesome? **Here's how you can help.**

 ## Requesting new icons

-New icons mostly start as requests by the [Font Awesome community on GitHub](../../issues).
+New icons mostly start as requests by the [Fork Awesome community on GitHub](../../issues).
 Want to request a new icon?
 Here are some things to keep in mind:

 1. Please be nice.
-Font Awesome is a happy place.
+Fork Awesome is a happy place.
-2. Please do not request comprehensive sets of icons related to a very specific field.
-3. Please [search](../../search?type=Issues) to see if your icon request already exists.
+2. Please [search](../../search?type=Issues) to see if your icon request already exists.
 If a request is found, please add a 👍 reaction to that one.
 4. Please make requests for single icons, unless you are requesting a couple of strictly related icons (e.g., thumbs-up/thumbs-down).
 5. Please and thank you if you include the following:
   - Title your [new issue](../../issues/new?title=Icon%20Request:%20icon-) `Icon request: icon-name` (e.g., `Icon request: icon-car`).